Duke of Edinburgh

 - Gold 16 years

-GLMW Expedition Programme
+GLMW Expedition Programme (Silver and Gold)

-Each January we offer a fully organised and facilitative course, taking you from the basics of expedition skills to an adventurous journey of your own.
+When we are able to operate on a fully face to face basis, each January we offer a fully organised and facilitative course, taking you from the basics of expedition skills to an adventurous journey of your own.

 The programme includes: